TwinCAT-Libre/TWixCAT/README.md

 ## Setup

 ### Requirements
-This assumes you have some familiarity with TwinCAT project file structures and have performed updates (for TE2000 and PLC) in the traditional way.
+* Familiarity with TwinCAT project file structures and have performed updates (for TE2000 and PLC) in the traditional way
+* Your PLC project is configured for [file level updates](https://infosys.beckhoff.com/english.php?content=../content/1033/machineupdate/6137492619.html&id=6453043249580970735).
+(Not entirely neccesary, but will reduce headaches)
+* The project does not use C++
+* The destination system is 64 bit Windows
+  * 32 bit is untested at this time

 ### Installation and Usage
 This assumes you have TwinCAT3 and a version of Visual Studio already installed.